WilliamBlacksmith/WilliamBlacksmith.github.io/index.md

 ### William Blacksmith Sr.
- I am working on the Rosebud Sioux Tribe Climate Center.
+ I am an IT Specialist working with the Rosebud Sioux Tribe Climate Center.
+I have an associates degree in computer technology, with 12 years of hands on experience.

  * Github